mavryk-network/mavryk-taquito/website/versioned_docs/version-20.0.0/michelson_encoder.md

 println(JSON.stringify(michelsonData, null, 2));
 ```

-### How the ParameterSchema class is used inside Taquito
+### How the ParameterSchema class is used inside Webmavryk

-The `ParameterSchema` class is internally used in Taquito:
+The `ParameterSchema` class is internally used in Webmavryk:
 - When we call a method, or a view of a contract using the `ContractAbstraction` class, the `Encode` method is used to transform the parameters into Michelson data.
 - In the `tzip16` package, when we execute a Michelson view, the `Encode` method is used to transform the parameters into Michelson data.